top of page

 In short—yes, high-quality enameled cast iron is considered non-toxic and food-safe when produced by reputable manufacturers.

 The enamel coating is made from powdered glass fused to the metal at very high temperatures.
 Once vitrified, it becomes inert, meaning it doesn’t react with food or leach chemicals the way nonstick coatings or low-grade metals can.
+According to the American Ceramic Society, vitrified enamel is chemically stable and does not react with food.

 However, not all enamel cookware is created equal.
 Older or cheaply made products may use glazes that contain trace amounts of lead or cadmium for color.
 Reputable brands like Le Creuset and Staub rigorously test their products to meet strict FDA and Prop 65 standards, ensuring that their enamel coatings are lead-free and cadmium-free.
+The FDA regulates allowable levels of leachable lead in ceramic and enameled food-contact surfaces.

 Tip: When shopping, look for labels that explicitly say lead-free enamel or reference California Prop 65 compliance.
+California’s Proposition 65 enforces strict limits for lead and cadmium exposure, which reputable enamel brands must comply with.

 → For a full breakdown of safe materials, see our Non-Toxic Materials Guide.